p1m-ortho/qs-global-ortho-search-queries/zheln/PRISMA-P_2015_checklist.md

 * I will try to collect the original full text and all other relevant reports associated with the record under review, if applicable, either using publicly available electronic resources or via private subscriptions or communication.
 * If no full-text report is available for the record, I will put the `3. ❌ No Full Text Available to Zheln` label, place the record in the `awaiting crowdfunding` category, and reference it in the **Full Text Wanted** section of twice-weekly summary posts at Zheln.com.
 When new reports become available, I will go on with the critical appraisal.
-* I will not routinely contact the authors or search extensively for additional reports, but if the study is somehow specifically important or additional appraisal is crowdfunded, will do that.
+* I will not routinely contact the authors or search extensively for additional reports, but if the study is somehow specifically important or additional appraisal is crowdfunded, I will do that.

 Data extraction from reports:

 * Involves extracting the pragmatic outcomes that I deemed relevant for evidence-based practice.
 This is done only if the study has been positively appraised (ticked with `7. ✅ No Critical Conduct Flaws Identified by Zheln`).
 If so, I will extract the data directly in the text on the record page at Zheln.com.
 * I will decide what outcomes to extract depending on the research question.
 As a rule, I will choose one among all outcomes mentioned in the study reports and will contrast it to the outcomes usually used in similar studies to decide if this is an acceptably practice-important and question-relevant outcome.
-* To learn what outcomes are best suited for similar research questions, I am planning to use informal electronic search (Google, PubMed, etc.), that I am not planning to document, but I will summarize important information on this matter, including references, if applicable, in the text of the appraisal.
+* To learn what outcomes are best suited for similar research questions, I am planning to use informal electronic search (Google, PubMed, etc.), that I am not planning to document, but I will summarize important information on this matter, including references, if applicable, in the text on the record page at Zheln.com.
 * No automation tools are currently used.
 If any are in the future, this will be additionally reported.
 * Translation of reports written in languages other than English will usually be handled using [Google Translate](https://translate.google.com).
 In any way, this will be reported in the text on the record page at Zheln.com.
 * Any inconsistencies met when collating multiple reports will be discussed and resolved narratively in the text on the record page at Zheln.com.